WinterAxis/ESV-MD-Bible/The_Bible_esv/58_Hebrews/Heb_5.md

 for everyone who lives on milk is unskilled in the word of righteousness, since he is a child.

 ###### 14
-But solid food is for the mature, for those who have their powers of discernment trained by constant practice to distinguish good from evil. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+But solid food is for the mature, for those who have their powers of discernment trained by constant practice to distinguish good from evil.

 ***